 Unless the insurance company decides you aren’t covered for something for some reason.
 But that’s a whole other rabbit hole.

-You will also need to pay for services like a Pap smear test, an ultrasound and so on.
-An ultrasound during pregnancy may range from J$8000 – J$10,000.
-I’m not sure whether they are conducted free of cost in the public system, however, if there is a charge, it would be under or within this range.
+You will also need to pay for services like a Pap smear test, an ultrasound, etc. An ultrasound during pregnancy may range from J$8000 – J$10,000.
+I’m not sure whether they are conducted free of cost in the public system; however, if there is a charge, it would be under or within this range.

 Other costs would be prenatal vitamins, being on a specific diet, new clothes to fit a woman’s expanding figure, etc.

 The Cost of Home Life Changes

-One of the things that people often forget about the cost of pregnancy, is the preparation of your home/living situation for the arrival of a child.
-Tiny though they may be, babies have a big presence.
+One of the things that people often forget about the cost of pregnancy is the preparation of your home/living situation for the arrival of a child.
+Tiny though they may be, babies have a significant presence.
 For example, my hubby and I had been living in our one-bedroom apartment for a couple of years before we got married.
-Up until I got pregnant, we’d been very comfortable and thought we could go on that way for a little while with a tiny baby.
+Until I got pregnant, we’d been very comfortable and thought we could go on that way for a little while with a tiny baby.

 But very quickly, after buying a few new pieces of furniture, we realized that three definitely was a crowd in that apartment.
-Our tiny human brought a big presence with her, so with a newborn in tow, we found ourselves moving, to a two-bedroom apartment that cost twice as much in rent and needed new furnishing to account for the space.
+Our tiny human brought a significant presence with her, so with a newborn in tow, we found ourselves moving to a two-bedroom apartment that cost twice as much in rent and needed new furnishing to account for the space.

-All that to say, new furniture, clothes, space, all of those things come with a hefty price tag.
+All that to say, new furniture, clothes, space, and everything come with a hefty price tag.
 A crib runs about J$30,000.
 A good car seat runs upwards of about J$50,000.
-Breast pumps, strollers, bassinets and other items to make life with a new baby easier also come with a hefty price tag.
+Breast pumps, strollers, bassinets, and other items to make life with a new baby easier also come with a hefty price tag.

 Baby formula is expensive.
-Some women are able to exclusively breastfeed, others are not or simply choose not to.
-But even then after six months, the formula is needed (unless your kid is like mine and completely snubs formula.
+Some women can exclusively breastfeed, while others are not or choose not to.
+But even then, after six months, the formula is needed (unless your kid is like mine and completely snubs formula.
 Thank God for Lasco, but that isn’t cheap either!)